ssc-meetups-community/meetups/index.md

       * Saturday April 15, 2017,  7  PM
       * Saturday May 20, 2017
     * Contact: robirahman94 (at) gmail.com

-* Washington DC secondary option [LW]
+    * See also LessWrong DC
-    * Meetup scheduled: Sunday April 23, 2017,  3:30  PM
-      * Location: 8th St NW & F St NW, Portrait Gallery Courtyard
-    * Contact:
       * lesswrong-dc (at) googlegroups.com
       * [Facebook group](https://www.facebook.com/groups/LessWrongDC)

 * Wellington
     * Additional search keywords: New Zealand
-    * Meetup scheduled: Friday, May 19, 2017, 6PM
+    * Meetup scheduled: Unknown
-      * Location: Hashigo Zake
     * Previous meetups:
-        * Thursday, April 20, 2017, 6PM
+        * Thursday April 20, 2017, 6 PM
+        * Friday May 19, 2017, 6 PM
     * Contact: CalebWithersNZ on Facebook, calebwithers (at) gmail.com, 0221371337
         * Consider making contact if you're showing up for the first time, so you can be kept in the loop if there are any last-minute location changes etc.

 * Zurich [LW]
     * Additional search keywords: Switzerland
+    * Meetup scheduled: Unknown
+    * Previous meetups:
-    * Meetup scheduled: Saturday April 8, 2017,  5  PM
+      * Saturday April 8, 2017,  5  PM
-      * Location: Tibits Oerlikon, Tramstrasse 2, 8050
     * Contact: thiel.marko (at) cantab.net